 Bose not only delivers some of the best noise cancelation you'll find on any pair of earbuds, they also happen to sound great when you try spatial audio content.
 They don't come with any special frills, but so long as you've got the device and service in check, you can listen clearly anytime.

 When you want to feel a game through ambient sounds, spatial sound can mean the difference between staying alive or starting over.
 Razer made these gaming earbuds with that in mind, courtesy of THX-certified sound and virtual surround options within the mobile app.
 So that's how you'll know where those footsteps are coming from.

 In the mix

 If you're cool with plugging in with a 3.5mm jack, you can try the virtual surround effect in these wired earbuds.
-Keep your expectations measured, and you may come away surprised.
-Of course, the surround sound audio applies to anything you listen to, so mileage will probably vary, but at least you can utilize it as an option.
+Creative's Super X-Fi technology brings virtual 7.1 surround sound to everything you listen to, which is great for all the movies, shows, music, and games you want to partake in.

 If you can, listen to spatial audio